 When will someone need it?

-If you’ve been diagnosed with a narrowing of your aortic valve or aortic stenosis, your USC CardioVascular Thoracic Institute team is ready to discuss the latest treatment options available.
+If you’ve been diagnosed with aortic stenosis, the USC CardioVascular Thoracic Institute is ready to discuss the latest treatment options available.
 We actively participate in heart valve research and clinical trials in order to bring you the most advanced innovations for valve repair and replacement.
 By collaborating with cardiac and medical specialists on new methods of treatment, specialized devices and minimally invasive procedures, we are at the forefront of the newest techniques.
 We not only perform valve repairs and replacements, but also train other physicians around the country on how to perform these life-saving treatments.
-Surgical valve replacement and Transcatheter Aortic Valve Replacement (TAVR) are just two of the ways we can treat your aortic stenosis.

 How can I see if I qualify?